tamique-debrito/Unsupervised-object-recognition/README.md

 The goal of this project is to produce a technique that can perform single-shot object recognition from a video (and do so with no pre-built filters or pre-training).
-So far I have acheived a basic proof-of-concept as demonstrated in the image below (the highlighting seen in this GIF represents the motion of the object that is being tracked):
+So far I have acheived a basic proof-of-concept as demonstrated in the image below (the highlighting seen in this GIF represents the motion of the object that is being tracked.
+The pixels are individual location proposals shown without post-processing.
+The color represents whether the proposals have variance under a certain threshold):

 ![colored_displacement_map_varf10](https://github.com/user-attachments/assets/d38c890f-07c8-44e4-b17e-2b0f133086c6)